Gonzalez and Buxton homer, Twins beat Rays 6-2

 The Twins, who lead the majors with 108 homers, failed to go deep while splitting the first two games of the series at Tropicana Field.

+“Their offense is leading all of baseball in many categories and there’s a reason why … they’re balanced,” Rays manager Kevin Cash said.
+“Hitting the ball out of ballpark at the rate they are and not striking out shows they’ve got some really quality hitters.”

-Kyle Gibson (6-2) allowed one unearned run and six hits over five innings for Minnesota.
+Gibson (6-2) allowed one unearned run and six hits over five innings.

 Minnesota went up 2-1 on consecutive RBI doubles by Jorge Polanco and Gonzalez in the third off Yonny Chirinos (6-2).